ReallySecureShell/Simple_Encryption_Setup/README.md

 ## 4.0: In-Depth Operation

 The following subsections will discuss the inner workings of the script.
-This information is provided to help the user replicate and improve upon the existing code.
-Be aware that the following code is only detailing the core functionality of the script.
+This information is provided to help the user replicate and improve upon the existing code. <b>Be aware that the following code is only detailing the core functionality of the script</b>.

 ### Auto Detect Partition Table Type